In personal development, few things are as important as writing down your thought work.

 It’s one thing to read blog posts or listen to podcasts about personal development.
 But it’s an entirely different thing to actually sit down and put your brain to work on doing it.

 This is why it’s so important to do Tips 1-3.
-If you get ahead, plan, and use even just 15 minutes in the morning before everyone is up, you’ll make huge strides in your life.
+If you get ahead, plan, and use even just 15 minutes in the morning before everyone is up, you’ll make huge strides with journaling.

-You become a better woman when you practice self care first because you show up to your family and to the world as your best self.
+You become a better woman when you practice self care first because you show up to your family and to the world as your best.

 I like the rule of “never miss two.”
 It’s okay to miss one, but never two.
 If you say your’e going to use your Mindset Journal for thought work M-F, and you miss Thursday, that’s fine, but don’t miss Friday.
 Never miss two days in a row.

-If you’re having trouble with showing up for yourself and Self Accountability in general, definitely check out Grow You.
+If you’re having trouble with showing up for yourself and Self Accountability in general, definitely check out the Mom On Purpose Membership.
 This is where I can help you get back on track and show up in your life the way you desire most.

 Growth Mindset Journal Prompts

-To give you some really amazing journal prompts to use, I’m sharing some of the prompts I teach my students in Grow You.
+To give you some really amazing journal prompts to use, I’m sharing some of the prompts I teach my students in Mom On Purpose Membership.

 Here are my favorite 11 journal prompts for women and moms for a growth mindset…